Scoobi-doge/Scoobi-doge.github.io/NFT-CONTEST.md

 **Deadline:** 30.04.2021 23:59 UTC

 **Voting system:**
-- 1st round: Top 10 works are determined by the jury and early birds.
+- 1st round: Top 10 works are determined by Community members.
 - Final round Community members will vote on final through discord.

-**Disclaimer:** On all controversial issues, the final decision will be made by the devs.
+**Disclaimer:** On all controversial issues, first the jury and early birds decide, and in extremely difficult cases the final decision will be made by the devs.

 ![](https://i.imgur.com/xSzuRQ6.jpg)